dmidlo/histdata.com-tools/README.md

 ---

-### Temporal Sidecar Compatibility
+### Orchestration Runtime

-The production default is now the local Temporal sidecar for CLI and API runs.
-Default requests submit a `RunRequest` to the sidecar and start the bundled local sidecar when no healthy sidecar is running.
-The `--sidecar` flag remains accepted as an explicit compatibility alias for automation that already passed it during the migration.
+The production default is the local Temporal orchestration runtime for CLI and API runs.
+Default requests submit a `RunRequest` to the runtime and start the local service and worker fleet when no healthy runtime is running.

-The foreground rollback runtime has been removed after its release-window deprecation period. `--foreground` is no longer a valid CLI flag, and API code that sets `options.use_sidecar = False` raises a clear `ValueError`.
-If the runtime cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `OrchestrationUnavailableError`; the runtime never silently falls back to a local non-sidecar execution path.
+The foreground rollback runtime has been removed after its release-window deprecation period. `--foreground` is no longer a valid CLI flag, and API code that sets `options.use_orchestration = False` raises a clear `ValueError`.
+If the runtime cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `OrchestrationUnavailableError`; the runtime never silently falls back to a local foreground execution path.

 #### Runtime Model and Install Surface

-The base install includes the Temporal Python SDK because the sidecar is the default runtime:
+The base install includes the Temporal Python SDK because orchestration is the default runtime:

 ```sh
 pip install histdatacom
 ```

-`histdatacom[temporal]` remains accepted as a backwards-compatible extra name for automation that installed the sidecar dependency surface during migration, but it does not change the default runtime contract: base installs include the Temporal SDK needed by sidecar clients and workers.
+`histdatacom[temporal]` is available for environments that want to make the runtime dependency explicit, but it does not change the default runtime
+contract: base installs include the Temporal SDK needed by clients and workers.

-The sidecar stores Temporal process state, SQLite history, logs, and runtime manifests under a per-user, per-workspace runtime directory.
+The runtime stores Temporal process state, SQLite history, logs, and runtime manifests under a per-user, per-workspace runtime directory.
 Downloaded ZIP files, extracted CSV/XLSX files, cache IPC files, and merged API artifacts stay under the existing HistData data-directory policy.

 Record status metadata is manifest-only for new writes.
-Normal CLI/API and sidecar paths update `.histdatacom/manifest-status.sqlite3` under the relevant data or sidecar status root and no longer create new hidden `.meta` files beside records.
+Normal CLI/API paths update `.histdatacom/manifest-status.sqlite3` under the relevant data or runtime status root and no longer create new hidden `.meta` files beside records.
 Existing `.meta` files remain readable as migration inputs; successful imports write the manifest row and remove the legacy file, while missing or corrupt legacy files are reported without blocking manifest-backed operation.